Knee Injury Huntleigh, MO

 • Surgery.
 Surgery is reserved for severe knee injuries and patients who have not had success with less invasive treatment methods.
 For a knee injury, surgeries can range from partial knee replacement, total knee replacement, or surgeries removing aggravating tissue or bone.
 If your knee injury treatment team decides that surgery is your best option, other treatments such as physical therapy will be critical in the preparation of and recovery from the operation to help you return to strength and full use of your knee joint.

-During your first Huntleigh, MO appointment with Axes for your knee injury, your physical therapist will conduct an evaluation of your overall condition, health history, and an injury screening.
-From ensuring that your physical therapist is operating with a complete picture of your condition and overall health to consistently engaging in the prescribed exercises, it is imperative that you take an active role in your knee injury physical therapy treatment.
+During your first Huntleigh, MO appointment with Axes for your knee injury, your physical therapist will conduct a full injury screening and evaluation of your condition.
+From ensuring that your physical therapist is operating with a complete picture of your condition and overall health to consistently practicing the prescribed treatments and exercises, you are a critical piece in your knee injury treatment puzzle.
+It is imperative that you are an active participant in your physical therapy treatment of your knee injury.

 Your physical therapist will devise a custom treatment plan to eliminate pain and other symptoms, repair tissue damage, and restore your mobility.
-To this end, your physical therapy treatment may involve a number of therapies to target your knee injury.
+To this end, your physical therapist may employ a variety of methods to target the source of your knee injury.

 • Heat and ice therapies